How to Write a Privacy Policy (Template + Tips)

 To write your own privacy policy, there are many compliant generators on the internet which will ask you a few survey-like questions and spit out a fully formed privacy policy that’s customised for you, which you can copy and paste on your own site.

 A word of warning: it’s not always easy to know how compliant these websites are, and therefore if your privacy policy will actually get across the information you need it to.
-Rules of the internet change from time to time (such as the recent introduction of GDPR, for example), so you would need to periodically get your privacy policy checked.
+Rules of the internet change from time to time (such as the recent introduction of GDPR, for example), so you would need to periodically check your privacy policy.

 Alternatively, you can always pay a high-priced legal body to draft and check a privacy policy just for you, if you can afford it.